 The “Faces of Diversity” series features a mosaic mural with images inspired by current residents of Johnson Veterans Center, the newly opened affordable housing center which debuted to the public at a ribbon-cutting ceremony on May 11, 2022.
 Read more about the restoration of this former school and the inspired public-private partnership that made it possible here.

 Artist Edwin Gil experienced homelessness as a child in Medellin, Colombia.
 Working on projects with HELP USA allows him to tell his story through art and represent others who have faced the challenges of housing insecurity.
 This shared experience makes the opportunity to display his art in the community room, a center for gathering and building connections, that much more impactful for the artist and the residents.
-They will enjoy it for years to come, courtesy of the funding received for the installation from The Amazin’ Mets Foundation in support of HELP USA’s veterans housing projects.
+They will enjoy it for years to come, courtesy of the funding received for the installation from The Steven & Alexandra Cohen Foundation in support of HELP USA’s housing projects for veterans.”

 During a workshop, Gil explained his artistic process to a group of residents.
 Gil invited them to place their fingerprints on tiles incorporated into the final installation, memorializing the stories and journeys of these individuals.